equinor/radix-platform/README.md

 ## Code

 All of our source code for the platform is on [GitHub repositories prefixed with _radix-_](https://github.com/equinor?utf8=%E2%9C%93&q=radix-).
 You need to be a member of the _Omnia Radix Readers_ group to have access to some private repositories (we are still working on open-sourcing all parts of Radix).
 Contact us to get access.

-## DevOps

-We have a [Azure DevOps board](https://dev.azure.com/Equinor/Radix) for tracking progress in the team.
-Right now this is internal for the team only.

 ## Visuals